TL;DR

 Fizzy Collective, a UK-based beauty coworking space shared a few more benefits of working in their coworking space in a recent Instagram post including:

 Looking to be inspired?
-Let’s take a look at three Optix clients who are shaping what it means to be a modern, service-oriented coworking space for beauty professionals.
+Let’s take a look at these four Optix clients who are shaping what it means to be a modern, service-oriented coworking space for beauty professionals.

 Fizzy Collective